Livery Company Etiquette

 The second speech is the Response by the Principal Guest.
 There should not be a toast to the Society from the Principal Guest, but sometimes one slips in.
 Go with it.

 The third “speech” is from the Master, who mainly at this point will be introducing the entertainment.

-Entertainment is normally provided by opera scholars from the Guildhall School of Music and Drama.
+Entertainment is normally, but not always, provided by opera scholars from the Guildhall School of Music and Drama.
 Two singers, accompanied by a pianist, will usually provide a solo piece each, and then sing a duet.
 If time permits an encore may be allowed.
 It’s polite to look at the singers and not speak during this time, unless it is to compliment the quality of singing to your neighbour.
-Or to mention how you are quite ready to head to the restrooms after all the wine and port.
+Please do not get up and wander around during the entertainment.
+If desperate, leave before they start, and do not re-enter.

 The final toast

 After the entertainment the Beadle will announce the Master, who will give the Master’s toast to the Society, to which, once he has finished, the response is “’Till time ceases”.